Karl Friedrich Wilhelm Wallroth

-Karl Friedrich Wilhelm Wallroth (13 March 1792 in Breitenstein, Saxony-Anhalt – 22 March 1857 in Nordhausen) was a German botanist.
+Karl Friedrich Wilhelm Wallroth (13 March 1792 in Breitenstein – 22 March 1857 in Nordhausen) was a German botanist.
 His name is abbreviated Wallr. as a taxon authority.

 He attended classes in medicine and botany at the University of Halle, afterwards continuing his studies in Göttingen, where he was a pupil of botanist Heinrich Adolf Schrader (1767-1836).
 In 1816 he obtained his medical doctorate at the University of Göttingen.
-In 1822 he was appointed district physician to the city of Nordhausen, where along with his duties as a doctor, he performed botanical research.
+In 1822, he was appointed district physician to the city of Nordhausen, where along with his duties as a doctor, he performed botanical research.